 We need to prepare for January.
 In fact, at least half of the energy we put into preparing for the end of December could be spent preparing for January.
 I’m talking to those living in countries that turn dreary and wet and grey for what seems like the whole of the month.
-The New Yorker Magazine front cover recently depicted a mock advent calendar for the month of January, which just about sums it up.
+This New Yorker Magazine front cover memorably depicted a mock advent calendar for the month of January, which just about sums it up.

 January supposedly contains the year’s most depressing day (the third Monday of the month) – we’re far enough away from the festive celebrations for the afterglow to have worn off, it probably isn’t payday yet, and the reality of going back to work has kicked in, hard.
 Plus, the weather is (most likely) awful, and everyone around you is feeling similar.
 The whole month can see like a slog.